 Content

-Kinark has worked in partnership with children and youth with Autism Spectrum Disorder (ASD) and their families for more than 20 years.
+Kinark has worked in partnership with children and youth with autism and their families for more than 20 years.

 Autism Services

-Are you looking for individualized coaching with a Board Certified Behavior Analyst (BCBA) to better support your child or youth with Autism Spectrum Disorder (ASD)?
+Are you looking for individualized coaching with a Registered Behavior Analyst, R.B.A.
+(Ont.) to better support your child or youth with autism?
 We are here to help!

-Kinark’s ABA Coaching is available to families of children and youth under the age of 18 with a diagnosis of ASD.
+Kinark’s ABA Coaching is available to families of children and youth under the age of 18 with autism.
 This service provides caregivers with ongoing coaching individualized to the strengths and needs of their child.

 Learn more about ABA Coaching Services

-Connections for Students (CFS) is a collaborative approach to improving transitions for school-aged children and youth with Autism Spectrum Disorder (ASD).
+Connections for Students (CFS) is a collaborative approach to improving transitions for school-aged children and youth with autism.

-This service is offered to support a child’s individualized needs through brief targeted consultative services that support the successful transition of a student with ASD into and/or within the publicly funded school system.
+This service is offered to support a child’s individualized needs through brief targeted consultative services that support the successful transition of a student with autism into and/or within the publicly funded school system.

 CFS support is time-limited and may range from three to 12 months.
 During CFS, an ASD consultant will work collaboratively with caregivers, school staff, community service providers, and the Ontario Autism Program (OAP) service provider (if applicable) to identify transition goals, implement behavioural strategies, and collect data to monitor the child’s progress.